nknaian/diplomacy/README.md

 3. Use function hints for argument types and return types
 4. Add error checking to determineMeetingSchedule
 5. Have output be json in addition to test in command line
-6. Split diplomacy.py into multiple files...make a file for each class
-7. Make a section (maybe a class, or maybe just a set of constants) that constitute the rules it calculating the meeting schedule...so it will be more easily configurable
+6. Make a section (maybe a class, or maybe just a set of constants) that constitute the rules it calculating the meeting schedule...so it will be more easily configurable
-8. Make the number of meetings change based on how many players there are.
+7. Make the number of meetings change based on how many players there are.
 I believe this should allow for using this script with less than 5 participants.
-9. Make a new class called MeetingSchedule, and  pull a bunch of stuff out of PlayerDirectory and put it in here
+8. Make a new class called MeetingSchedule, and  pull a bunch of stuff out of PlayerDirectory and put it in here